OWASP/ASVS/5.0/en/0x17-V9-Communications.md

 ## Control Objective

-Ensure that a verified application meets the following high level requirements:
+Ensure that a verified application meets the following high-level requirements:

-* Require TLS or strong encryption, independent of sensitivity of the content.
+* Require TLS or strong encryption, independent of the sensitivity of the content.
 * Follow the latest guidance, including:
   * Configuration advice
   * Preferred algorithms and ciphers
-* Avoid weak or soon to be deprecated algorithms and ciphers, except as a last resort.
+* Avoid weak or soon-to-be deprecated algorithms and ciphers, except as a last resort.
 * Disable deprecated or known insecure algorithms and ciphers.

 Within these requirements: